WFP-VAM/DataQualityChecks/README.md

 This repository supports WFP Country Offices in checking the quality of the data collected in needs assessment surveys.

+## Features

+- **Food Consumption Score (FCS) Checks**: Performs a series of checks on the FCS data, including missing values, erroneous values, abnormal patterns (e.g., all zeros, all sevens, identical values), low staple consumption, and low/high FCS scores.
+- **Reduced Coping Strategy Index (rCSI) Checks**: Validates the rCSI data by checking for missing values, erroneous values, and high rCSI scores.
+- **Demographic Checks**: Checks for erroneous values in age groups and flags households with extremely large household sizes.
+- **Household Dietary Diversity Score (HDDS) Checks**: Validates the HDDS data by checking for missing values and erroneous values.
+- **Food Expenditure Checks**: Checks for erroneous values in food expenditure data for 7 days, 1 month, and 6 months.
+- **Enumerator Performance Evaluation**: Generates reports summarizing the data quality issues at the enumerator level, including the total number of records and error percentages.
+- **Mastersheet Generation**: Consolidates all indicator checks into a single mastersheet, providing an overview of data quality across all indicators.

 ## Installation

 To use the data quality functionalities, follow these steps: